aragon/protocol/docs/4-entry-points/6-payments-book.md

 - **Actor:** External entity in charge of maintaining the protocol
 - **Inputs:**
-    - **New governor share permyriad:** New ‱ of the collected fees that will be saved for the governor (1/10,000)
+    - **New governor share permyriad:** New ‱ of the collected payments that will be saved for the governor (1/10,000)
 - **Authentication:** Only config governor
 - **Pre-flight checks:**
     - Ensure that the new governor share permyriad is not above 10,000‱